tektoncd/triggers/docs/eventlisteners.md

 [canonical](https://golang.org/pkg/net/textproto/#CanonicalMIMEHeaderKey) names
 must be specified.

+The incoming request URL (received by the EventListener) is provided in the `Eventlistener-Request-URL` header provided to the Webhook interceptor.

 When multiple Interceptors are specified, requests are piped through each Interceptor sequentially for processing - e.g. the headers/body of the first Interceptor's response will be sent as the request to the second Interceptor.
 It